Tangent $\infty$-categories and Goodwillie calculus: Introduction

 the full subcategory consisting of those functors $\finbased^n \to \cat{C}$ that satisfy the property of being `$A$-excisive' (see Definition~\ref{def:A-excisive}).
 When $A = \N[x]/(x^2)$, $A$-excisive is excisive, and we recover Lurie's definition of the tangent bundle $T\cat{C}$.
-We define the functor $T$ on a morphism $\phi$ of Weil-algebras via precomposition with a certain functor
+We define the functor $T$ on a morphism $\phi$ in $\Weilinfty$ via precomposition with a certain functor